 How to Develop an Internal Locus of Control

-If an external control is a detriment to your success, it is advantageous to develop an internal control.
+If an external control is holding you back, it’s worth developing better internal control.
 The initial step to shaping an internal locus of control is to target only what we can control.
 We cannot control all aspects of our environment, and we cannot control other people, but we can control our thoughts and our actions.

 Next, adopting an internal control is becoming aware of our choices.
 It is accepting that we have a choice in how we choose to act.
 Approach these choices with rational thinking and problem-solving skills.
 Activities like journaling solutions, brain games, jigsaw puzzles, and physical exercise enhance problem-solving abilities.

 Transform “I can’t” statements into “I can.”
 Identify others with your desired locus of control.
 Modeling their behavior is constructive, as they provide an example of appropriate behavior in stressful, problem situations—opening a world of possibilities.

 Pourhoseinzadeh, M., Gheibizadeh, M., & Moradikalboland, M. (2017).
 The Relationship between Health Control and Health Behaviors in Emergency Medicine Personnel.
 International journal of

 Sidhu, A. & Arora, A.K.
 (2017).
 A study of passion and control among athletes and non-athletes.
 International Journal of Yoga, Physiotherapy, and Physical Education, 2(5), 222-223.